guettli/programming-guidelines/README.md

 Anecdote: The [tinelic](https://github.com/sergeyksv/tinelic/) project did all the coding in the "development" branch.
 The master branch was not updated for three years.
 I thought this project was dead.
 The maintainer was upset because he recently pushed changes into this branch.
 See [issue #9](https://github.com/sergeyksv/tinelic/issues/9#issuecomment-558557925)

+### monorepo != monolith

+Using a [monorepo](https://en.wikipedia.org/wiki/Monorepo) can be handy.
+You have one git repository which contains several projects.

+This does not mean you need to run a [monolithic application](https://en.wikipedia.org/wiki/Monolithic_application).

 ------------------------------------------------------------------------

 ## 4. CI/CD